Gibbston River Trail

 Time: Kawarau Suspension Bridge to Peregrine Wines 1-2 hr, 5km

-Kawarau Suspension Bridge to Peregrine Wines via Wentworth Bridge Loop 2-3 hr, 6.7km
+Kawarau Suspension Bridge to Peregrine Wines via Peregrine Loop 2-3 hr, 6.7km

 This track is unrivalled in the Wakatipu basin for its scenic river and landscape views and its historic features.
 The modified landscape tells the story of the 19th century gold mining on the Gibbston Flats and the dynamic force of the Kawarau River.